Quick Start Guide

 Client Configuration

 Configuring clients to produce and upload reports to Syntmon requires Aide and cURL to be installed along with the ability to POST data to the backend.
-A suitable Aide configuration to scan all files on a system is:

 / p+u+g+sha512